MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings.md

    For example, john@outlook.com.
 1. Save the file and upload it again to Viva Glint.

-   **Note**: You can confirm the current upload by removing the invalid personal email addresses, and upload the corrected addresses in a future batch.
+   **Note**: You can confirm the current upload by removing the invalid personal email addresses, and add the corrected addresses in a future upload.
 However until they are corrected, personal emails in an invalid format will remain associated with the affected users in Viva Glint.